 Let’s look at a stock trading example.
-I love trading consolidation breakouts, especially with other qualifiers.
-I often trade contraction patterns which have specific qualifiers.
+I often trade contraction/triangle patterns that have specific qualifiers.
 A consolidation needs to develop in the correct spot.
 When the price breaks above the consolidation it triggers a long trade.

 A move outside the consolidation triggers an order to be placed.
 In reality, I place a buy order above the consolidation before it breaks out.
 Because if it moves above the consolidation I want to be in the trade.
-On this trade, there is a gap above the consolidation, but the price pulled back during the breakout day, providing an opportunity for that buy order just above the consolidation to fill.
-The price then proceeded to go higher (won’t always happen, and sometimes the price gaps above an entry and doesn’t fill it).
+On this trade, there is a gap above the consolidation, but the price pulled back during the breakout day, providing an opportunity for that buy order to fill just above the consolidation.
+The price then proceeded to go higher (won’t always happen, and sometimes the price gaps above an order and doesn’t fill it).

 To complete the strategy, a stop loss is placed just below the consolidation, and a profit target is placed based on how the stock has recently moved, as described in Setting Profit Targets.

 My most common trade triggers are consolidation breakouts.
 See How to Day Trade with a Trend Strategy or the Swing Trading Trend Channel Strategy for more examples.
 I do my analysis, I wait for the price to get near an area I want to trade, and then I wait for the price to move sideways for at least three price bars.
 Then, I only enter if the price moves outside that consolidation in the direction I want to trade in.
 A stop loss goes on the other side of the consolidation.

 Another trade trigger I like is a little harder to explain.
 Assume the trend is down and there is a pullback to the upside.
 Each candle has higher lows during the pullback.
 When the price makes a lower candle low, I enter a short trade in alignment with the overall downtrend.